Beautiful and Useful Roses: A Lovely Oil, Water, and Fragrance

 The oil is popular in alternative medicine and is said to have many health benefits.
 Most of these claims haven't been tested scientifically.
 There is evidence that rose oil may have anti-inflammatory properties, however.
 There is also evidence that it may be antibacterial.

 The oil is said to relieve stress and anxiety when it's added to a hot bath or massaged on the skin.
 The beautiful scent would certainly add to the enjoyment of these activities, even if the oil itself isn't responsible for the stress relief.

 How to Make Rose Water at Home

 Rose water is a by-product of the steam distillation of rose petals.
 It consists of water and water-soluble chemicals which contribute to the fragrance of roses.
-It's easy to make rose water at home by boiling the petals in water.
+It's easy to make rose water at home by boiling the petals in water, however.

 Rose water is a popular additive to foods, especially in some countries and cultures.
 It's often used to flavor sweets and candies, such as marshmallows and Turkish delight.
 Turkish delight is a gelatinous candy covered with powdered sugar.
 Rose water may also be added to baked goods, such as cookies and scones, desserts, such as rice pudding, yogurt, and ice cream, and beverages such as milk and tea.
 It's also used as a perfume in religious ceremonies and is sometimes added to cosmetics.
 Glycerin and rose water is a popular moisturizer, for example.